andresebr/kumodd/README.md

 ### Usage

-`python3 kumodd.py -s [service] [action] [filter]`
+`python3 kumodd.py [-s service] [action] [filter]`

 **[service]**

 The type of cloud service being accessed.
 The default service is Google Drive, which is the only service supported currently.

-`gdrive` Google Drive
+`-s gdrive` access a Google Drive account.
+(This is the default action).

 **[action]**

     The action to be performed using the selected service:

     `-l` List files stored in an account drive as a plain text table.

     `-d` download files stored in an account.

-`-csv <file>` specifies a CSV file containing the list of selected files.
+    `-csv <file>` specifies a CSV file containing a list of selected files.

     `-p <path>` specifies a path where the files will be downloaded.

 **[filter]**